Pitcaple

-Pitcaple (Baile Chapaill) is a hamlet in Aberdeenshire, Scotland on the River Urie 4 miles (6 km) northwest of Inverurie.
+Pitcaple (Baile Chapaill) is a hamlet in Aberdeenshire, Scotland, on the banks of the River Urie, 4 mi northwest of Inverurie.

-Nearby Pitcaple Castle is a 17th-century country house which was restored by William Burn in 1830.
-It was built close to the remains of a 15th-century tower house.
+Nearby Pitcaple Castle dates from around 1457 and was restored by William Burn in 1835.

 There is a disused railway station.

 William Alexander

-The journalist and author William Alexander (1826 - 1894) was brought up on Damhead Farm near Pitcaple.
+The journalist and author William Alexander (1826–1894) was brought up on Damhead Farm near Pitcaple.